James Kenneth Stephen: Legacy

 Stephen's outstanding record in the Eton Wall Game has become part of school legend: unverified accounts suggest that in his final year, he held up the whole of the opposing team single handed for five minutes until the rest of College Wall made it to the furrow.
 Ever after, the King's Scholars of Eton College have honoured his memory with a toast at the Christmas Sock Supper and other festive occasions – in piam memoriam J.K.S. – "to the pious memory of James Kenneth Stephen".

-Stephen was recalled less honorably in a play by former Eton housemaster and Old Etonian, Angus Graham-Campbell, entitled Sympathy for the Devil.
+Stephen was recalled less honourably in a play by former Eton housemaster and Old Etonian, Angus Graham-Campbell, entitled Sympathy for the Devil.
 It premiered at the Eton Drama Festival in 1993 and was based on the notion that Stephen could have been Jack the Ripper.

 Renewed interest in the 1888 Whitechapel murders had exploded in 1970 when British physician Thomas E. A. Stowell, allegedly working from the papers of Sir William Gull, made the veiled suggestion that Stephen's former pupil Prince Albert Victor, named only as "S", was the culprit.
 In 1972, writer Michael Harrison, working from this sensational theory, had come to the conclusion that "S" was not the prince, but actually Stephen who was committing the murders "out of a twisted desire for revenge" because of the dissolution of an alleged homosexual relationship between the two.
 Harrison contends that the breakup of the relationship with Eddy, combined with his mental decline, provoked Stephen to act out his own poem "Air: Kaphoozelum", in which the protagonist kills 10 harlots.

 Forensic psychiatrist David Abrahamsen identified Stephen as matching his psychological profile of Jack The Ripper, claiming that Prince Eddy was an accomplice in his crimes and that the two enjoyed a mutually dependent relationship, with Stephen as the dominant partner.

 This and similar theories have been dismissed on a number of counts, with some citing that Stephen would have been unable to commit any murders in London and return to Cambridge in time for lectures the following morning.
 Harrison had also connected Stephen's handwriting with the Ripper letters "From Hell" and "Dear Boss", and that the internal style of some of Stephen's poems matches some of the anonymous Ripper letters.
 This connection was rebutted by Thomas J. Mann in an article in the Journal of the World Association of Document Examiners (June 1975) in which Mann determines that only the Lusk letter is likely to be genuine and that the connection between Stephen's handwriting and that letter was minimal: "The overwhelming evidence is that the two do not match; and if the author of the Lusk letter was indeed Jack the Ripper, then J.K.
 Stephen was not that man."

-Despite this, Stephen, Eddy and their mutual doctor Gull have been inextricably linked in the public imagination to these unsolved crimes.
+The literary scholar Jane Marcus has suggested that Stephen was the model for the character of Percival in Virginia Woolf's 1931 novel The Waves.